 When-Issued, Delayed Delivery and Forward Commitment Transactions.
-The Fund may purchase or sell securities on a when-issued, delayed delivery or forward commitment basis.
-When such purchases are outstanding, the Fund will segregate or "earmark" until the settlement date assets determined to be liquid by the Advisor in accordance with procedures established by the Board of Trustees, in an amount sufficient to meet the purchase price.
-Typically, no income accrues on securities the Fund has committed to purchase prior to the time delivery of the securities is made, although the Fund may earn income on securities it has segregated or "earmarked."
+Each Fund may purchase or sell securities on a when-issued, delayed delivery or forward commitment basis.
+A fund or registered open-end company that is regulated as a money market fund may invest in a security on a when-issued or forward-settling basis, or with a non-standard settlement cycle, and the transaction will be deemed not to involve a senior security, provided that the fund intends to physically settle the transaction; and the transaction will settle within 35 days of its trade date, or subject to asset segregation requirements.
+Typically, no income accrues on securities the Fund has committed to purchase prior to the time delivery of the securities is made.